 Whether or not you need a carbon filter for your cat depends on your situation; the nature of your cat, his habits, how many cats you have, his water and how often you change it.
 Many households with a single, tidy cat don’t need carbon filters.
 Many others would benefit from using them.
 If your cat turns away from his fountain soon after cleaning and refilling, there is a good chance you need a carbon filter.
 Carbon also removes the unpleasant aroma and taste of chlorine.

 Foam Pre Filter

 Another device that can help keep your water healthful is a pre-filter or sponge or foam filter and most cat fountains provide this in one form or another.
 This prevents solid matter such as cat hair or food particles from entering the pump and recirculating into the water.
 When the filter is rinsed thoroughly that organic matter is removed from the system without ever having become much of an active part of it.
-One foam filter is included with every fountain while the carbon filters are optional.
+From ThirstyCats, a foam filter is included with every fountain while the carbon filters are optional.
 They last at least a year and often longer.
 Other brands last much less time, usually around three weeks.

 And finally there are the antimicrobial copper components of ThirstyCat fountains.
 These are included in all of our bubble-up fountains and can be included in most of our tower type at no extra charge.
 In addition, we make both a Serenity Flow and the Downflow (shown here) to fit any bubble-up fountain.
 These provide the benefits of copper and produce a satisfying stream.